Picture and cover from Tony's book Amazon.Com

 Coach Hoddle And His Wife Sherri Reach A Life-Long Dream

 Mr. Perot paid Bryan Hoddle to coach Tony during Tony's Paralympic run through 1996.
 What is not so well known is that those funds went directly to help pay for his son Stevens' adoption.

 Mr. Perot's generosity impacted the whole Hoddle family structure.
-Bryan and Sherri were able to adopt their now-grown son Steven as an infant.
+Bryan and Sherri were able to adopt their now-grown son, Steven, as an infant.
 The details of this Story are pretty amazing and too long for a single blog post.
 However, Mr. Perot’s involvement in our partnership forever changed the Hoddle family in life-giving ways.
-Perot's involvement was not only a blessing to Tony; it was a significant blessing to the entire Hoddle family.
+Perot's involvement was a blessing not only to Tony but also to the entire Hoddle family.

-When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son Steven, he carried little Steven around the Presidential box at Olympic stadium for what seemed like forever when we were waiting for Tony to run during a rainstorm nevertheless.
+When Mr. Perot discovered the Hoddles used the money he paid Bryan to adopt their son, Steven, he carried little Steven around the Presidential box at the Olympic stadium for what seemed like forever while we were waiting for Tony to run during a rainstorm nevertheless.